Sorry, you need to enable JavaScript to visit this website.

 Special considerations

-The College of Policing will not apply special considerations under any circumstances for incidents relating to local connection issues that were independent to the national exams platform.
+The College of Policing will not apply special considerations under any circumstances for incidents relating to any of the points listed in the section on appeals of unscheduled incidents.

-Applications for special consideration should be submitted in accordance with existing timescales for submission of reports (in the three days following the examination).
+Applications for special consideration should be submitted in accordance with existing timescales for submission of reports as detailed in the section on submitting an appeal.
 Applications received after this time will not be considered.

 If the NPPF marking panel determines, in conjunction with the NPPF debrief panel, that awarding special consideration is appropriate, the candidate will be notified via their force examinations officer.
-If special considerations are deemed appropriate, this would be applied to all candidates affected by that specific issue.
+If special considerations are deemed appropriate, this would be applied to all candidates affected by that specific issue and not to just those who appealed.

 The NPPF debrief panel cannot change a fail result into a pass.
 However, the marking panel will apply special consideration, if it is deemed to be appropriate, by awarding an allowance of 1% of the total raw marks available within the examination to affected candidates.
 In some cases, this may make the difference between a pass and a fail for candidates.
 The marking panel will conduct a thorough analysis of the candidates’ results to ascertain the impact that the issue is likely to have had before the policy is considered.

-This will not be applied to candidates who submit reports of unscheduled incidents and will only be applied in very exceptional circumstances that are deemed to be significant, out of the candidate’s control and likely to have had a substantial and prolonged impact on a candidate’s performance during the examination.
+This will only be applied in very exceptional circumstances that are deemed to be significant, out of the candidate’s control and likely to have had a substantial and prolonged impact on a candidate’s performance during the examination.
 The decision of the NPPF marking panel, in conjunction with the NPPF debrief panel, is final.
 Once results have been ratified and released, results will not be reviewed again under any circumstances.

 Question queries

-On occasion, the selection and assessment unit may receive a query regarding the legal accuracy or fairness of a question included within the examination from a candidate.
+On occasion, the exams team may receive a query regarding the legal accuracy or fairness of a question included within the examination from a candidate.
 The examinations are subject to a rigorous design process.

 All items used within each administration of the NPPF examination go through several review stages to ensure that they meet the necessary psychometric criteria required to confirm they are fair for inclusion in the exam.
 Items in the examination are reviewed legally on several occasions.

 This is to ensure that the item is legally accurate and a fair test of candidates’ knowledge of the syllabus.
-This means that before any item is included in an exam, the selection and assessment unit can be confident that it is suitable for use.
+This means that before any item is included in an exam, the exams team can be confident that it is suitable for use.

-During the marking process, the marking panel reviews any queries raised by candidates in relation to specific items, as well as any items that have not performed as expected, to ensure that updates to the questions have been made correctly and that the psychometric properties of the question are within the acceptable parameters.
+During the marking process, the marking panel reviews any queries raised by candidates in relation to specific questions, as well as any questions that have not performed as expected.
+This is to ensure that the questions are wholly correct and fair for inclusion within the exam.
+Any questions deemed to be unfair for inclusion in any way will be removed from the marking procedure for all candidates.

-Please ensure that any question queries are submitted by the candidate to their force examinations officer and received by the College’s exams team no later than three days after attending the examination.
+Queries must be submitted to the College’s exams team no later than three days after attending the examination.
 Please note that queries received after this date will not be considered.
-The item will also be reviewed by the College’s Legal Services team to provide a post-examination legal review.
+The item will also be reviewed by the College’s Legal Services team to provide a post-examination legal review if needed.

 Remarking examination papers

 There is no provision for candidates to contest their result once results have been released, or to request to have their examination remarked.
-The Occupational Psychology unit adopts a very rigorous and thorough marking process to ensure that all exams are accurately marked and checked.
-All extenuating circumstances and unscheduled incidents reported in line with the guidelines above will be taken into account when marking.
+The occupational psychology unit adopts a very rigorous and thorough marking process to ensure that all exams are accurately marked and checked.
+All unscheduled incidents reported in line with the guidelines above will be considered when marking.

 Once the results have been released, these are final.
 The College's exams team will not remark exams.